 FRISTER & ROSSMANN reach 250.000 machines in production

 Winning medals in Altona and Crystal Palace

-In 1882 or 1883 F&R opened a number of retail branch establishments in London and the country.
+Also F&R opened a number of retail branch establishments in London and in the country.
 All those branches were supplied with machines by Hermann Loog from F&R stock held by him.

 Winning medals in Amsterdam, Netherlands